brooklynDev/NGon/README.md

         }
     }

-In your javascript, you then add this (you'll likely want to put this in your layout/master page file):
+In your HTML, you then add this (you'll likely want to put this in your layout/master page file):

     @Html.IncludeNGon()